 How modeled frequency management works

 Modeled frequency management in Display & Video 360 uses machine learning to give you the ability to apply frequency caps to non-personalized inventory.
-Once your advertiser has been enabled for using modeled frequency management, all anonymous inventory sold by Google Ad Exchange will use modeled frequency management to give you the ability to control ad exposures while still being able to purchase anonymous inventory.
+All anonymous inventory sold by Google Ad Exchange use modeled frequency management to give you the ability to control ad exposures while still being able to purchase anonymous inventory.

 Modeled frequency management for anonymous inventory sold by third-party exchanges isn't currently supported.